kibuchijw/alx-higher_level_programming/0x02-python-import_modules/README.md

 ### How to make a script dynamic!

 * Program that prints the number of and the list of its arguments

+### Infinit addition

+* Program that prints the result of the addition of all arguments